Travel Insurance for Pakistan? Look no further! Make a memorable trip to Pakistan with an affordable travel insurance policy with Holiday Extras.

 Choosing a travel insurance policy

 It goes without saying, you will need worldwide coverage when booking your travel insurance.
 At Holiday Extras, we like to keep things as simple as possible for you: we have two types of policies with four different levels of cover, just to give you that extra bit of security — whatever happens!
-Our policies are created with you in mind and are tailored for the optimum travel experience for your trip to Pakistan!
+Our policies are created with you in mind and are tailored for the optimum travel experience for your trip to Pakistan.

 Our job is to help you find the appropriate level of protection in a travel insurance policy.
 If the overall cost of your holiday is a lot higher, including flights and accommodation, then perhaps a level of cover with a higher cancellation cover might be the most suitable thing for you.

-Addtional extreme sports insurance
+Addtional high risk sports insurance

 Hiking is an incredibly popular activity in the Pakistani mountain ranges, with visually breathtaking views of valleys, glaciers and lakes.
 Home to the indomitable, K2 (aka 'Savage Mountain'), it's not the tallest mountain in the world but the steepest and some would say it's arguably the most difficult to ascend!
 We think you'd have to be pretty brave to have a stab at this, but even if you go for a slightly tamer hike, we have the additional coverage for you.

 In Pakistan the means of currency is the Pakistani rupee (PKR), and you're in for good news since the cost of living in Pakistan is extremely cheap in comparison to the UK.
 Local restaurants will largely be low-priced, but be warned that hotel restaurants and bars might be more expensive in comparison.
 If you're seeking tranquility by escaping the hustle and bustle, it's also probably worth getting out your cash from an ATM before leaving the city.
 We'd also say to double check the ATM's withdrawal limit as it can vary from each bank.